Evan-Pochtar/AnomalyViz/README.md

 - `--file` (required): Path to your CSV file
 - `--algorithms` (optional): Space-separated list of algorithms to run
   - Available: `zscore`, `dbscan`, `isoforest`, `lof`, `svm`, `elliptic`, `knn`, `mcd`, `abod`, `hbos`
+- `--contamination`: An estimated percentage of outliers in the dataset
 - `--NoHtmlReport`: Disable HTML report generation
 - `--NoConsoleReport`: Disable console text report

+### `estimateOutlierContamination`

+If no contamination is set, `estimateOutlierContamination` estimates the proportion of outliers in a dataset using the **Isolation Forest** algorithm with automatic contamination detection.
+For very large datasets, it samples up to 100,000 rows for efficiency, then calculates the fraction of data points flagged as anomalies.
+Returns a float between `0.0` and `0.5`.

 ## Data Requirements